-Among the strengths of Phoronix Test Suite are its ease of use, the large selection of tests available, the ability to automatically process results and present them graphically.
-The software also integrates the OpenBenchmarking.org infrastructure, where users can upload results and optionally share these results with other users, access previously uploaded results and the results of other users for comparison of results.
+Among the strengths of Phoronix Test Suite are its ease of use, the large selection of tests available, the ability to automatically process results and, present them graphically.
+The software also integrates the OpenBenchmarking.org infrastructure, where users can review information on available tests and test suites, upload results to share these results with other users, and access previously uploaded results and the results of other users for comparison of results.

 Also available is Phoromatic, a tool "that allows the automatic scheduling of tests, remote installation of new tests, and the management of multiple test systems all through an intuitive, easy-to-use web interface."
-I do not cover it in this article as its scope is
+I do not cover it here as it is beyonf the scope of this article.

-Phoronix Test Suite is available packaged by distributions.
+Phoronix Test Suite as a native package in distributions' repositories to be installed using their system package managers.
 Arch and derivatives have the latest stable version and the latest development version in the AUR; openSUSE Tumbleweed has the latest stable version; others distributions have outdated versions as follows from least outdated to most outdated: Fedora, Ubuntu, Debian.

 For those not on Arch based distributions or openSUSE Tumbleweed, PTS is available from the PTS download page as a universal .tar.gz tarball for Unix-like systems which includes an installer script.
 A .deb package is also available.